bizzabo/external-dev-sections/README.md

 - Ipad view - show up to 3 contacts in a row.
 - Mobile view - show up to 1 contacts in a row.

-Contact should be aligned to the center.
+Contacts should be aligned to the center.

 Inside the section prop, you will find all the relevant data for the `people` section.
 `people` section elements are `people` and `header`.